Skip to content

 • A/B tests → compare variants via utm_content

-• When you don’t need (or want) the measurement
+• When you don’t need—or don’t want—the measurement

 Rule of thumb: if the link is for humans (forwarding, recommendation, help), the clean version is often the better default.